Undergraduate Student Resources

 The Journalism Faculty created this handbook to address issues that might arise during the course of a semester.
 Whenever an ethical or legal issue arises, students should review this handbook, consult with a professor or both.
 The best defense against crossing ethical or legal lines is openness and honesty.

 Once you have declared your journalism major, the Degree Progress Report is a useful Albert tool for determining which graduation requirements you have met and which still need to be fulfilled.
 It’s also a good idea to check your Degree Progress Report regularly as it’s the university’s official record of where you are in terms of completing your degree requirements.

-Use these simple worksheets (available as Google Sheets or Google Docs) to plan out the courses you need for the journalism major:
+Use these simple worksheets (available as Google Sheets or Google Docs) to plan out the courses you need for the journalism major or minors:

 - Course Planning Sheet (Google Sheet)

 - Course Planning Worksheet – Journalism Major (Google Doc)

-- Undergrad Course Planning Worksheet – Honors (Google Doc)
+- Course Planning Worksheet – Journalism Major + Honors (Google Doc)